Helen Wilson-Roe is a black artist from Bristol. Her principal medium is figurative painting (in oils) and filmmaker.

 Helen’s work addresses social and cultural issues.
 She demonstrates integrity and social-political awareness.

-She started painting fairly late in her life (her thirties) after seeing an image on the television in 1994, at the time she was a single mum living in Easton, the inner city of Bristol.
+She started painting late in her life (her thirties) after seeing an image on the television in 1994, at the time she was a single mum living in Easton, the inner city of Bristol.
 An image of the Rwandan genocide was broadcast on the television, which compelled Helen to learn more about the circumstances – initially to educate her children, but later to raise awareness of the tragedy that went untold.
 This led Helen to recognise that her communication tool was her paintbrush.

 In 2002, with very little funding, Helen travelled alone to Rwanda.
 She met survivors and visited massacre sites.
 The people she met and the sights she saw were the inspiration behind thirteen large-scale oil paintings that she painted on her return.
-They tell a powerful story of personal dignity, courage and survival.
+They tell a compelling story of personal dignity, courage and survival.
 Many of the stories that she heard were too traumatic to describe or even paint, but through her use of colour – representing the beauty of Rwanda and its people – Helen communicates the stories in a way that is accessible and moving.

 The Making Sense exhibition was Helen’s first solo exhibition and also the first exhibition in the UK of oil paintings based on the Rwandan genocide.
 She gifted the Making Sense paintings to the Embassy of Rwanda / London 2006.
-The Embassy have arranged for the paintings to be taken to Rwanda to stay permanently.
+The Embassy arranged for the paintings to be taken to Rwanda to stay permanently.

-Helen's work therefore highlights the people within our communities who are raising awareness of the deep issues such as racism, ethnic profiling and the criminalising of innocent black men and children.
+Helen's work, therefore, highlights the people within our communities who are raising awareness of the deep issues such as racism, ethnic profiling and the criminalising of innocent black men and children.

 Helen’s inspiration for the people that she paints is through her belief that community figures are not accurately represented.

 "Some established institutions like the media, local and national government, appear to caricature & character assassinate cultural leaders."